Kochi: treating water with nature-based solutions

 How to treat wastewater with nature-based solutions?
 The pilot project in Kochi shows how: in the Elamakkara Higher Secondary School, a nature-based wastewater treatment plant has been installed.
 Part of the treatment system is a planted gravy bed, where the plants absorb nutrients from the wastewater and cool down the environment through evapotranspiration.
 At the end of the purification process, the wastewaters of the school can be used for irrigation purposes.
 This is how it works.

 After passing through a grit chamber, the wastewater of the school is collected in a three-chambered anaerobic tank, where all organic matter is decomposed.
-Next stop is a collection tank, from where the water is pumped in a feed tank.
+Next stop is a collection tank, from where the water is pumped into a feed tank.

 From here, it slowly flows underneath a planted gravel bed.
 The plants absorb the nutrients from the water and cool down the environment through evapotranspiration.
 Afterwards, the treated water is collected in a sump and pumped through filters with sand and activated carbon.
 Finally, the treated water is stored in the final tank and can be used for irrigation purposes in the school.